maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 The legal basis for processing of personal data for the performance of tasks in the public interest or for the protection of legitimate interests in accordance with this clause are your consents to this “Privacy Policy” and the “Terms and Conditions”.
 You can withdraw your consents to the processing of your personal data at any time with effect for the future.
 In the event of your withdrawal of consent, all data processing that happens locally on your device is terminated immediately.

-To terminate any further processing of your data for the above-mentioned purposes by the Me GbR and the recipients or categories of recipients to whom this data is passed on, a written notification to the address of the data controller is required.
+To terminate any further processing of your data for the above-mentioned purposes by the Clarity UG and the recipients or categories of recipients to whom this data is passed on, a written notification to the address of the data controller is required.
 In this case we shall refrain from all data processing unless there are compelling reasons for further data processing that are worthy of protection and outweigh your interests, rights and freedoms, or the processing is necessary for the assertion, exercise or defense of legal claims.

 The data processing may be objected to for reasons arising from the specific situation of the data subject.